ohdsi-studies/OMOPCAN/StudyCode/README.md

 - Publications: **-**
 - Results explorer: **-**

-The main aim of this study is to assess, through a federated approach, the value of RWD mapped to OMOP CDM in monitoring cancer epidemiology over time and understanding patient characteristics, disease management and outcomes.
+The main aim of this project is to serve as a proof-of-concept for using real-world data mapped to the Observational Medical Outcomes Partnership (OMOP) common data model (CDM) to monitor cancer epidemiology over time and characterise patients’ clinical history and outcomes.

 ## How to run